 Obstetricians, in consultation with a perinatologist, should evaluate anemia in pregnant Jehovah's Witness patients (who are likely to refuse blood transfusions) as soon as possible.

 Early symptoms of anemia are usually nonexistent or nonspecific (eg, fatigue, weakness, light-headedness, mild dyspnea during exertion).
 Other symptoms and signs may include pallor and, if anemia is severe, tachycardia or hypotension.

 Diagnosis of anemia begins with CBC; usually, if women have anemia, subsequent testing is based on whether the MCV is low (< 79 fL) or high (> 100 fL):

 For microcytic anemias: Evaluation includes testing for iron deficiency (measuring serum ferritin) and hemoglobinopathies (using hemoglobin electrophoresis).
 If these tests are nondiagnostic and there is no response to empiric treatment, consultation with a hematologist is usually warranted.

-For macrocytic anemias: Evaluation includes serum folate and B12 levels.
+For macrocytic anemias: Evaluation includes serum folate and vitamin B12 levels.

 For anemia with mixed causes: Evaluation for both types is required.

 Treatment of anemia during pregnancy is directed at reversing the anemia (see below).

 Transfusion is usually indicated for any anemia if severe constitutional symptoms (eg, light-headedness, weakness, fatigue) or cardiopulmonary symptoms or signs (eg, dyspnea, tachycardia, tachypnea) are present; the decision is not based on the Hct.